streats/streats.github.io/contact.md

 title: Contact
 ---

-You can contact me using the contact form below.
+You can contact me through [my LinkedIn profile](https://www.linkedin.com/in/streats) or by using the contact form below.

 You can also [open an issue on my GitHub](https://github.com/streats/streats.github.io/issues) with feedback or bug reports for this website.